-Discount rate for periods in service

-Secure scheduled body employers 4.25% p.a.

-Ongoing Orphan employers 4.25% p.a.

-Discount rate for periods after leaving service

-Secure scheduled body employers 4.25% p.a.

-Ongoing Orphan employers 1.6% p.a

-Rate of pay increases 3.6% p.a.

-Rate of increase to pension accounts 2.1% p.a.

-Rate of increases in pensions in payment (in excess of Guaranteed Minimum Pension) 2.1% p.a.
+Discount rate for periods in service 4.1% p.a.
+Discount rate for periods after leaving service Scheduled body and subsumption funding target Ongoing orphan funding target 4.1% p.a.
+0.8% p.a.
+Rate of pay increases 3.8% p.a.
+Rate of increase to pension accounts 2.3% p.a.
+Rate of increases in pensions in payment (in excess of Guaranteed Minimum Pension) 2.3% p.a.

-\ The secure scheduled body discount rate was also used for employers whose liabilities will be subsumed after exit by a scheduled body.
+^{} The scheduled body discount rate was also used for employers whose liabilities will be subsumed after exit by a scheduled body.

-In addition, the discount rate for already orphaned liabilities (i.e. where there is no scheme employer responsible for funding those liabilities and employer has exited the Fund) was 1.3% p.a.
+In addition, the discount rate and rate of increases to pensions for already orphaned liabilities (i.e. where there is no scheme employer responsible for funding those liabilities and the employer has exited the Fund) were assumed to be 1.7% p.a. and 3.4% p.a. respectively.